 Cons: It’s not suitable for underfloor heating.
 Unlike hardwood floors, you can’t refinish laminate flooring.
 When a portion of the laminated floor gets damaged, you’ll need to replace it.

 Maintenance: Use laminate floor cleaner and dry the floor at all times to avoid damage.
 Do this to prevent accidents as well as it’s easy to slip on laminate.

 Vinyl tiles are one of the most budget-friendly options for home renovators.

-Cons: Some vinyl tiles feel plasticky.
-The design of the tiles can fade over time as well.
+Cons: Some vinyl tiles feel plasticky and the design of the tiles can fade over time.